 Successful applicants will be required to demonstrate to the Trustees that they hold appropriate insurance for the period of their Project, including cover for repatriation if necessary for health, personal, political or other reasons.
 The cost of insurance (and any necessary visas) can be included in the Project budget.

-If any aspect of the Project involves research using animal or human subjects, the applicant is required to provide written assurances to the Trustees that all local and national ethical review requirements are being strictly adhered to and that the Project meets the ethical standards embodied in relevant UK and US legislation and guidelines.
+If any aspect of the Project involves research using animal or human subjects, the applicant is required to provide written assurances to the Trustees that all local and national ethical review requirements are being strictly adhered to and that the Project meets the ethical standards embodied in relevant UK, EU, US or Australasian legislation and guidelines.
 Any publication arising from the Project should comply with the ARRIVE Guidelines or similar.